-When it comes to saving money, one of the biggest hurdles for most folks is the lack of cash available after paying all the bills at the end of the month.
-Fortunately, this seemingly impossible problem is easily fixed by paying yourself — instead of your creditors — first.
-One of the best ways to do this is via automatic paycheck deductions, such as those for 401(k) retirement plans.
+When it comes to saving money, the biggest hurdle for most folks is the lack of available cash after paying all of the bills every month.
+Fortunately, this seemingly impossible problem is easily fixed by paying yourself first — not your creditors.
+One of the most effective ways to do this is by taking advantage of your employer’s automatic 401(k) paycheck deduction.

 Photo Credit: o5com